pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 2.0.43 - May 6, 2024 =
+* welcome.css not working on install plugin page fixed

 = 2.0.42 - Apr 8, 2024 =
 * Translation fixes
 * Compatibility test with WordPress v6.5